bsc-mem/Mess-simulator/Standalone/scripts/README.md

    Modify the parameters to reflect your desired configuration:
    - **Curve Path**: Change `./curves_src/skylake-ddr4` to the path of your custom curves.
    - **FrequencyCPU**: Set the frequency of your simulated CPU.
-   - **OnChipLatency**: Specify the latency from core to memory controller.
-For more information on how obtain it read the [Standalone Mess Simulator documentation](../README.md).

 3. **Add Your Curve Files**
    Ensure the bandwidth-latency curves for your configuration are added to the `curves_src/` directory.